upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-python/index.rst

 Overview:
 ---------

 The **Heart Rate with ECG** is a real-time application designed to visualize and analyze Electrocardiogram (ECG) data using the Lab Streaming Layer (LSL) protocol.
 Built with Python and PyQt5, this application provides a graphical interface for monitoring ECG signals, detecting R-peaks (heartbeats), and calculating the heart rate in real time.
 It leverages signal processing techniques and the `neurokit2` library for accurate R-peak detection and heart rate estimation.
-The application is ideal for researchers, developers, and healthcare professionals working with ECG data.

 Features:
 ---------